Way2Intern/Batch-1/README.md

 # Batch-1

 ## What is Way2Intern ?
-Way to intern is a mentorship program by three yong enthusiast Kanak, Deepak and Ankita.
+Way to intern is a mentorship program by three young enthusiast Kanak, Deepak and Ankita.
 These are passion-driven individuals who like to contribute to the community by being your helping hand in providing you with guidance and resources so that you can grab paid internships.

 ## How to connect ?